wuhaa/ralph-loop/README.md

 # Ralph loop

 This is a simple shell script to run a Ralph loop.
 Currently, it supports [Kiro CLI](https://kiro.dev/cli/), feel free to modify this for other similar tools.
+The loop is set to 10 iteration with 5 sec delay.
+This can be set highter, but it will burn a lot of tokens.

 ## Install